-The SIG MP-41 submachine gun was produced by SIG Schweizerische Industrie-Gesellschaft GmbH at the onset of the World War Two, on urgent request from Swiss army, which needed more weapons in the case of German invasion.
-SIG developed the MP-41 as an evolution of its previous SIG MKMS / MKPS family of submachine guns, and submitted about 50 units to Swiss army for testing.
-However, instead of fair tests Swiss army adopted much more complicated and expensive weapon, the W+F Lmg.Pist 41, developed at the State arsenal in Bern.
-Overall, only about 200 of SIG MP41 Neuhausen submachine guns were produced, and the gun is extremely rare today.
+SIG developed the MP-41 as an evolution of the previous SIG MKMS / MKPS family of submachine guns.
+The iconic Swiss company submitted about 50 units for testing.
+However, instead of conducting fair tests, for nebulous reasons, the Swiss Army adopted a much more complicated and expensive weapon.
+This was the W+F Lmg.Pist 41 developed at the State arsenal in Bern.
+Overall, only about 200 SIG MP41 Neuhausen submachine guns were ever produced, and this model is extremely rare today.